mbelab/easy-linux/README.md

-# system-management
+# easy-linux

-Repository for simple linux system management.
+Scripts, documentation and configuration files for easy linux usage and maintenance.

 **Maintainer:** [Michael Berghammer](mailto:info@mbelab.de)

 > **Note:** Files in subdirectories named *private* are not tracked by Git.

-## docs
+## bin

-Documentation, guides and links for linux system management.
+Scripts and other executables for linux setup and maintenance.

-## dotfiles
+## doc

-Dotfiles for linux systems.
+Documentation, guides and links for linux usage.

-## scripts
+## etc

-Bash and Python scripts for system management.
+Configuration files (like dotfiles) for linux systems.